 Mitigation initiatives may require several years to implement.
 For example, relocating transmission or distribution capabilities from overhead to underground may require substantial time and resources.
 Since mitigation initiatives are undertaken in high-risk regions, the electrical corporation may need interim mitigation initiatives to mitigate risk while working to implement long-term strategies.
 Some examples of interim mitigation initiatives include more frequent inspections, fire detection and monitoring activities, and PSPS usage.
-If the electrical corporation's mitigation initiative requires substantial time to implement, the electrical corporation must identify and deploy interim mitigation initiatives as described in Section 7.2.3.
+If the electrical corporation's mitigation initiatives as described in Section 7.2.3.